drumusician/clock/blog/part_4_things_you_probably_shouldnt_do_with_mix.md

 ```

 It involved some trickery, but in the end it worked and was really fun to build.
-Playing music using a mix task is probably not something you should use Mix for, but I learned a lot by fuguring out if I could `pull it off` and hope you had some fun following my mix adventure?
+Playing music using a mix task is probably not something you should use Mix for, but I learned a lot by figuring out if I could `pull it off` and hope you had some fun following my mix adventure?

 You can try it out yourself by installing this:
 ```shell